emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
+## M4uFree
+### Score: 13/22
+1. Streams load very fast. ✔️
+1. Has 1080p and can be lowered on most servers. ✔️
+1. Good for both new and old content. ✔️
+1. Has 4 sources and main generally works. ✔️
+1. Site does not have episode auto-next. ❌
+1. UI feels dated, lots of room for improvement. ❌
+1. Site is lacking subtitle features. ❌
+1. It has movies, shows and anime. ✔️
+1. Has watchlists when you signup. ✔️
+1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
+1. Site does not have 4K content. ❌

+***
 ## NEPU
 ### Score: 13/22
 1. Streams load very fast. ✔️